muzz-procogia/rmarkdown-techtalk/README.md

 ## YAML header
 The YAML header contains the metadata of the file as key value pairs that correspond to information about the document.
 It appears at the top of the markdown file and starts and ends with two sets of three hyphens.
 When we create a new markdown document, by default, it includes the title, the author, and the output format.
 The title and author are provided as strings.
 The YAML header requires specific formatting to render, and it's important to use colons after each field, use backticks or list information as strings where required, and avoid adding any extra spaces.
 After modifying any of the fields in the YAML header, we'll knit the document again to see the changes reflected in the final report.

-## The output type of the Markdown file is also specified in the YAML header.
-Throughout the course, we'll use two different output types, HTML and PDF files.
+The output type of the Markdown file is also specified in the YAML header.
+Throughout the talk, we'll use two different output types, HTML and PDF files.
 We can switch between these types manually by modifying the output section of the YAML header to indicate either html_document or pdf_document.

 ## Adding the date manually
 Another piece of information we can add to the YAML header is the date.
 We can enter this manually by adding the date as a string.